janewalls/BenchmarkDI/README.md

 <br>

-#### MultiSeg
+#### MultiSeg2
-Reads created from first and last 600nt at random lengths within a given minimum and maximum, from random segments.
+Reads created from first and last chosen window of nucleotides at a set length, from random segments.

 <br>